Mondonno/ilyrics-core/README.md

 # ILyrics Core

-The ilyrics core is the module to check the current playing music on the user computer via the system preffered scripts.
+Ilyrics core is the module to check the current playing music on the user computer via the system preffered scripts.
 The usage of this is for example, if you need the acces and providing the types for the current playing music.
 This package is created for [iLyrics](https://github.com/Mondonno/iLyrics) project wich helps you to find the lyrics for the current playing song.